spotadev/utu-endorse-nextid-old/README.md

 The idea is that we create a GUI that assists end users in linking their web 2 and web 3 accounts to a Universal ID.
 We then provide the users the ability to endorse those who have a Universal ID using the UTU Trust SDK.

-Endorsements occur with tags.

-For example you could endorse:

-    Universal-ID/tag

-Tags show a specialisation of the person you are endorsing.

-For example tags could be:

-* Full Stack JavaScript Developer
-* Vegan Chef

 ### Relationshop of this dApp with Symbiont